- Cryotherapy can supposedly burn up to 800 calories in a few minutes.

 Because of the extreme cold, you’ll start feeling it immediately and may even begin to shiver.
 Some individuals struggle to last the entire recommended time period inside the cryotherapy chamber, which should be left unlocked so you can bail early if you have to.

 There are also some less immediate potential side effects of which you should be aware.
 Stepping into a cryotherapy chamber can increase your risk of frostbite, burns and eye injury from the extreme temperatures.
 In fact, former Olympic track star Justin Gatlin got frostbite on his feet after getting into a cryogenic chamber while wearing damp socks.

 A rarer but far more serious risk is linked to the low levels of oxygen inside the cryogenic chamber.
 As the FDA notes, the nitrogen vapors used to cool the room lower the amount of oxygen available, which can lead to asphyxiation or a loss of consciousness.

 While having a trained technician monitor your treatment lowers that risk substantially, the danger is real.
 In 2015, a 24 year-old woman in Nevada passed away from accidental asphyxiation inside a cryochamber at the spa where she worked.
 So, while cryotherapy makes big claims for fast weight loss, the truth is that there are safer and far more effective ways to get in shape.

 If you’re looking to rid your body of stubborn fat, there are safer, more evidence-based methods.
 Some of these (CoolSculpting, namely) also employ cooling, but with a proven track record and significantly fewer risks.
-If you’d like to explore these other options, ask a cosmetic doctor on our forum for more information.
+If you’d like to explore these other options, meet our medical review team.